tyang146/PokemonReviewAPI/README.md

 ## Features
 - Restful API and API documentation using OpenAPI and Swagger
-- Entity Framework Core
 - Authentication and Authorization using JWT and Identity
 - Data transfer object and AutoMapper
-- Migration and data seeding
+- Migration and data seeding using EF-Design and EF-Tools
 - Models and Controllers
+- Entity Framework Core

 ## Technologies Used
 - C#